United States and the Russo-Ukrainian war: Harris Poll/HarrisX

-A survey conducted on July 6–8, 2025, by The Harris Poll and HarrisX among 2,044 registered voters showed that 65% supported a statement that the United States should provide Ukraine with weapons and impose further sanctions on Russia if Russia refused to participate in peace negotiations; among registered Republicans, 66% suppored the statement.
+A survey conducted on July 6–8, 2025, by The Harris Poll and HarrisX among 2,044 registered voters showed that 65% supported a statement that the United States should provide Ukraine with weapons and impose further sanctions on Russia if Russia refused to participate in peace negotiations; among registered Republicans, 66% supported the statement.
 Same percentages also agreed with the United States providing Ukraine direct security guarantees if it made concessions to end the war.

 The poll conducted on August 20–21, 2025 (2,025 registered voters) showed that 67% agreed that the United States should provide Ukraine military aid and impose further sanctions on Russia if Russia refused to participate in peace negotiations (67% of registered Republicans).
 69% also agreed that Ukraine should receive direct security guarantees from the United States if it makes concessions to end the war (67% of registered Republicans).

 The survey conducted on October 1–2, 2025 (2,413 registered voters) showed that 68% approved of the US providing weapons to Ukraine and imposing further sanctions on Russia if it refused to negotiate (73% of registered Republicans).